 Where And How Female Betta Fish Sleep?

-Female bettas are less aggressive yet just as alert as the male ones.
+Female bettas are less aggressive yet just as alert as male ones.
 They usually choose to sleep under the rocks.
 It’s a place that provides them with shade and safety.
 And female bettas also sleep vertically, sideways, or even curled up.

 Do Betta Fish Sleep On Their Sides?

 Bettas do sleep on their sides, especially if they are sleeping among the leaves.
 They also sleep like that if there is a bed or hammock.
-However, if the betta stays in that position for long, it could be a health issue.
+However, if the betta stays in that position for a long, it could be a health issue.

 Do Betta Fish Sleep On The Bottom Of The Tank?